edparrish/ZyLab-style-check/README.md

 # ZyLab-style-check
-A simple unit test for checking style in ZyLabs.
+A simple C++ unit test for checking style in ZyLabs.